UraniumForest/wg-simple-vpn/README.md

 ## Important Information
 - This script currently only supports IPv4.
+- If your network is behind a CGNAT, this script won't work for you as you can't do port forwarding.
+As an alternative, you can configure a Cloudflare Tunnel.
 - All commands mentioned below must be run as root.

 ## Important Steps